Common and Surprising Reasons a Parent Can Lose Custody of a Child

 Let's take two examples.

-This aggravates the other parent and the other parent wants the tardy parent to lose custody of the child during that day the parent is late.
+This aggravates the other parent, who wants the tardy parent to lose custody of the child on the day the parent is late.

 Will that happen?